 “Many people had trouble communicating and getting access to information,” Haun said.
 “That’s based on location phenomena.”

-The visualization of the terrain is also effective for offensive cyber purposes, such as effecting or denying access to information, he added.
-To avoid speculation about how the DoD or Intelligence Community might deploy such techniques, Haun paints a scenario of a civilian en route to the grocery store.
+The visualization of the terrain is also effective for offensive cyber purposes, such as affecting or denying access to information, he added.
+To avoid speculation about how the DoD or the Intelligence Community might deploy such techniques, Haun used the analogy of a civilian en route to the grocery store.

 “Say you’re going to the grocery store and someone is going to send you a grocery list,” he said.
 “If I need to deny you from getting that information, having knowledge of where you are traveling and the infrastructure, then maybe affecting the tower I know you will be near without affecting the whole infrastructure I can deny you that message.”

 Visualization of the cyber terrain is key, according to McCarthy.
 NGA is working steadily to address the geospatial analysis of the physical characteristics of cyber in order to provide a better understanding of the domain for analysts across government, she said.

 “NGA uses data visualization, which allows analysts to gain insights that will lead to a much more wholesome understanding of what our adversary’s cyber capabilities and intentions are,” McCarthy said.